 AYES: BROWN, CRAVENS, IVES, STEWART, WITHERSPOON

-NOES: NONE
+NOES: NONE Cox 1

-ABSENT: NONE
+ABSENT: NONE Cathy Stewart, President of the Board

-ABSTAIN: NONE
+ABSTAIN: NONE ATTEST:

-e Board Julie Zangara,
+Julie Zangara, Secretary of the Board

-2021 Northstar Community witajire Protection Plan

 APPENDIX D - NORTHSTAR CSD HAZARD PRIORITIES HISTORY (1999-2019)

 Original Priority No. 1 - Complete and maintain fuel reductions in those areas identified as the defense zone in Exhibits 3 and 4.
 This goal represents the completion of the 1999 Fuels Management Plan.
 Fuels maintenance within the defense zone is a part of this priority.